Oil on wood

 Gift of Mr. and Mrs. Noah L. Butkin 1973.185

 For this prominent merchant's daughter, sparkling jewels and expensive lace were proud evidence of wealth.

-The woman in this portrait was recently identified as Elizabeth Boothby (1590–1658), daughter of a prominent London merchant.
+Research suggests that this portrait may depict Elizabeth Boothby (1590–1658), daughter of a prominent London merchant.
 The jewels in her hair, the silver thread and expensive lace adorning her silk gown, and even the faux marble oval surrounding her image are all signs of wealth and status.
 Although painted in England, this portrait reflects the traditions of Dutch portraiture, evidence of the fluid artistic exchange that existed between the two countries.
 Jonson was born in London, received his artistic training in Amsterdam, and spent the last 20 years of his career in the Dutch Republic.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.